I joined Dummett Copp in 1993 and qualified with the firm as a UK and European Patent Attorney before becoming a partner in 1997. I retired in 2020.

-In addition to chemical subject matter, I deal with a range of technologies, including display devices, medical devices, and general mechanical inventions.
+In addition to chemical subject matter, during my career with Dummett Copp I dealt with a range of technologies, including display devices, medical devices, and general mechanical inventions.
 I also advise clients on related trade mark and design matters, and licensing of IP rights.

 - PhD Liquid Crystal Polymers